Leon Burson Post 395 Plano, Illinois

 In the next few years there seemed to be considerable mobility among the post commanders.
 In 1922 E.W.
 Henning was elected Commander and shortly moved out of town.
 E. W. was suceeded by Merle W. Hatch for a few months until he departed town.
 E. M. (Mike) Johns was elected to complete the year as well as the following year 1923.

 In 1924 the post came on some hard times.
 B. E. Peters was elected Commander but soon moved to Peoria.
-Dr. O. V. Vermilye suceeded Peters as Commander.
-Leading up to and during 1924 the post suffered "Financial reverses" and developed a debt over $300.
-The future appeared gloom.
-However, continuing with courage and determination the members pushed on and as the result of the raffle of a car and a phonograph the treasury cleared the debt.
+Dr. O. V. Vermilye succeeded Peters as Commander.
+Leading up to and during 1924 the post suffered "Financial reverses" and developed a debt of over $300.
+The future appeared gloomy.
+However, continuing with courage and determination the members pushed on and as a result of the raffle of a car and a phonograph, the treasury cleared the debt.

 1925 Lewis Steward was Commander and building on the momentum begun the year before the post "Seemed to take on a new lease on life" This was the year of the drive for the Child Welfare Endowment.
 Kendall County's share was $600.
 W. D. Steward was the county chairman and there were chairmen for each township.
 The drive raised $1,075.